Guido07111975/the-classicpress-theme-beta/README.md

 Please note that using the theme as-is or as a parent theme will mean that the theme may be updated from time to time alongside a ClassicPress update.
 This will not happen if you use it as a starter theme and re-name it as indicated above.

 ## Special Features
 The ClassicPress Theme comes with one accessible menu.
-It automatically becomes a mobile menu with a search box on narrow screens.
+It automatically becomes a mobile menu on narrow screens.

 The theme enables widgets to be added to a right sidebar, while specifying one sidebar for posts (the Blog Sidebar) and another for pages (the Main Sidebar).